-Applications are reviewed by CP representatives, typically the relevant Subproject Leader(s) or deputy Leader(s) and another Principal Investigator, working in a related area of research, as well as the HBP PCO.
-They provide a recommendation to the HBP Science & Infrastructure Board (SIB see 2.3.2.5.5) on whether the project should become a PP with a short explanation.
+Applications are reviewed by at least two CP representatives, typically the relevant Subproject Leader(s) or deputy Leader(s) and another Principal Investigator, working in a related area of research.
+They provide a recommendation to the HBP Science & Infrastructure Board (SIB - see 2.3.2.5.5) on whether the project should become a PP with a short explanation.
 In case of nominations by the EC or national funding agencies, the relevant programme manager may also be consulted.
 Based on the recommendations, the HBP Science & Infrastructure Board makes the final decision and appoints the PP and its AMs.
-The SIB may delegate this approval responsibility to a smaller committee of the SIB.

-Applicants will be informed of the decision by the Project Coordination Office in writing or by electronic mail.
-The new PP and AMs will formally join the HBP upon signature of a Memoranda of Understanding.
-Additional agreements may need to be signed between AMs and relevant HBP Core Project Partners.
-Once the HBP Legal Entity is established, agreements may need to be signed with such HBP Legal Entity.
+Applicants will be informed of the decision by the Project Coordination Office in writing or by electronic mail, within 60 days after submission.
+The new PP and AMs will formally join the HBP upon signature of a formal Partnering Project Agreement with the HBP Legal Entity.

 If the application is not approved, the applicants will receive a note explaining such decision.
+Applicants who wish to appeal the decision may contact the HBP Coordinator's Relations Office and motivate why they think the decision was erroneous.